Master's Degree in Environmental Nutrition

 "When I began the environmental nutrition program at the University of Memphis, I lived in Washington state, where I owned and sustainably operated an organic farm and vineyard.
 Earning my master's degree was possible because this program is offered online!
 I was able to work, doing what I am passionate about, and learn at the same time.
 This program has covered many important issues facing our society and the health of our planet today.
 There should be some form of Environmental Nutrition curriculum in every classroom across the country." -Sarah Addams

 "I really love the environmental nutrition program at UofM!
 I'm very passionate about nutrition, sustainability and the environment, so for me, this degree is all-encompassing.
-I spent my undergrad at Ithaca College where I received a B.A. in biology and a minor in nutrition; being able to continue my studies in a field I'm very enthusiastic about, especially via their online campus, is what immediately attracted me to this program.
+I spent my undergrad at Ithaca College where I received a bachelor's in biology and a minor in nutrition; being able to continue my studies in a field I'm very enthusiastic about, especially via their online campus, is what immediately attracted me to this program.
 I was the first candidate to be awarded the Jane Nuckolls Endowed Scholarship in Environmental Nutrition, which I'm greatly thankful for.
 I've recently started my own food and cooking education business teaching people the importance of sustainable, healthy practices." -Kristyn Polucha

 "I cannot tell you how wonderful this degree has been to achieve.
 I have loved every bit of it.
 It has made me dig deeper into what I 'think' I believe about sustainable food systems and study the issues to solidify my work and my recommendations in this field.
 I am excited to see what the next chapter of my career will bring and I feel confident that this degree will solidify my work in food justice and sustainable food systems." -Nikkole Turner

-"After completing the M.S. program in environmental nutrition, I was accepted into the dietetic internship program at Iowa State University.
+"After completing the master's program in environmental nutrition, I was accepted into the dietetic internship program at Iowa State University.
 Because of my relevant graduate work, I received four weeks of prior-assessed learning credits and was recruited to serve on a pilot project on Sustainable, Resilient, and Healthy Food and Water Systems at Iowa State." -Lauren Hulen Boggs